 In accordance with our Corporate Governance Guidelines, our Board does not currently have a policy as to whether the offices of the Chair of the Board and Chief Executive Officer should be separate.
-Our Board, in consultation with our Nominating and Corporate Governance Committee, believes that it should have the flexibility to make this determination as circumstances require, and in a manner that it believes is best to provide appropriate leadership.
-As a founder of our Company and the officer ultimately responsible for the day-to-day operations of the Company and for execution of its strategy, the Board believes Mr. Arnold is the director best qualified to act as Chairman and to lead Board discussions regarding the performance of the Company.
-The structure also reinforces accountability for the Company's performance at the highest levels.
+Our Board, in consultation with our Nominating and Corporate Governance Committee, believes that it should have the flexibility to make the determination as circumstances require, and in a manner that it believes is best to provide appropriate leadership.
+Currently, Mr. Layton, our Chief Executive Officer, does not serve as the Chair of the Board.
+As founder of our Company with experience running the day-to-day operations of the Company and executing its strategy, the Board believes Mr. Arnold is the director best qualified to act as Executive Chairman.

 Our Corporate Governance Guidelines also provide that, when the position of Chair is not held by an independent director, a lead independent director ("Lead Director") will be appointed by the independent members of the Board.
 John Chadwick serves as our Lead Director.
 As Lead Director, Mr. Chadwick, among other things, serves as the liaison between the Chair and the independent directors, presides at executive sessions of the independent directors and all other meetings of the Board at which the Chair is not present and consults with the Chair of the Board on, and approves, the schedules, agendas and information provided to the Board.
-The Lead Director also works in conjunction with the Compensation and Human Capital Committee to review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation, evaluate the Chief Executive Officer's compensation (including base salary, bonus, long term incentives, and other applicable prerequisites) based upon such evaluation, and communicate with the Chief Executive Officer regarding the foregoing.
+The Lead Director also works in conjunction with the Compensation and Human Capital Committee to review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation, evaluate the Chief Executive Officer's performance in light of those goals and objectives, determine and approve the Chief Executive Officer's compensation (including base salary, bonus, long term incentives, and other applicable prerequisites) based upon such evaluation, and communicate with the Chief Executive Officer regarding the foregoing.
 Mr. Chadwick is available for consultation and direct communication with stockholders upon request.
 The independent members of the Board selected Mr. Chadwick for this role because of, among other attributes, his extensive board room experience, leadership qualities and ability to facilitate meaningful discussion by encouraging participation, soliciting feedback, ensuring all viewpoints are heard and considered and building consensus among the group.

-The Board believes that Mr. Arnold, as Chairman and Chief Executive Officer, together with an empowered and independent Lead Director, provide the appropriate leadership and Board oversight of our Company and facilitate effective functioning of both the Board and the management team.
+The Board believes that Mr. Arnold, as Executive Chairman, together with an empowered and independent Lead Director, provide the appropriate leadership and Board oversight of our Company.